 In Year 2 (end of Key Stage 1) all the children are assessed against the requirements of the Key Stage 1 National Curriculum.
-Individual and comparative results are sent to parents.

 Key Stage 2 - Years 3 to 6

 To make the curriculum more relevant, interesting and challenging for our Key Stage 2 children we have developed our own programmes of study based on the National Curriculum incorporating opportunities to study both local and international elements.
 This means that our children develop a strong commitment to their local community as well as an understanding of and sense of responsibility to the wider world.